Xila-Project/Old_core/Documentation/source/Software reference/Types/Instruction.md

 # Instruction (Instruction_Type)

-Here you will find a full descrption of the `Instruciton_Type`.
+Here you will find a full description of the `Instruciton_Type`.

 ## Description